ceford/cefjdemos-data-jdm-help-en/articles/workflows/workflows.md

 ## Column Headings

-Click on the column heading to sort the list by that column's value.
+Select a column heading to sort the list by that column's value.

 - **Name** The name of the workflow.
 - **Default** If there is more than one workflow.
 Select to set the default.